James Pollock (American politician): Christian faith

 "We claim to be a Christian nation—why should we not vindicate our character by honoring the God of Nations…Our national coinage should do this.
 Its legends and devices should declare our trust in God—in Him who is "King of Kings and Lord of Lords."
 The motto suggested, "God our Trust," is taken from our National Hymn, the Star-Spangled Banner."
 The sentiment is familiar to every citizen of our country—it has thrilled the hearts and fallen in song from the lips of millions of American Freemen.
 The time for the introduction of this or a similar motto, is propitious and appropriate.
 'Tis an hour of National peril and danger—an hour when man's strength is weakness—when our strength and our nation's strength and salvation, must be in the God of Battles and of Nations.
 Let us reverently acknowledge his sovereignty, and let our coinage declare our trust in God."

 Mr. Pollock served as Vice President of the American Sunday School Union from 1855 until his death in 1890.
 In that role he had the distinction of presiding over more mission business meetings than any man in the history of AMF other than the first president.
 Greatly respected by his fellow managers, it was recorded that 'he was always eager to do his Lord's business with earnestness and dispatch' and while conscious of the power of his masterful mind and loving heart, his fellows managers 'most appreciated his depth of consecration.'

 Pollock co-founded Sunday Breakfast Rescue Mission, a homeless shelter and soup kitchen, in 1878 with notable fellow churchgoers John B. Stetson and John Wanamaker.
 What began as a simple cup of coffee and roll before church has grown to become the leading emergency shelter and largest indoor provider of meals in Philadelphia.

 Memorialization

 Pollock has a residence area, dining commons, computer learning center, and campus road named for him on the University Park campus of Penn State University, the institution which received its charter during his term as governor.
+Included in a Model UN civil war committee.